atasege/BPM_Resource_Allocation/README.md

+## It is highly recommended to use Fedora Linux for this project
 ### Log Information:

 - CSV required with columns: Case ID, Activity, Resource, Start Timestamp, Complete Timestamp
-- see the `preprocessing` file if start timestamps are missing
+- See the `preprocessing` file if start timestamps are missing
-- see the `preprocessing` file if start and end events need to be merged
+- See the `preprocessing` file if start and end events need to be merged
 - The Helpdesk and ACR logs are ready to use in BPM_Resource_Allocation/bpo-project/bpo/

 ### Step 0: Setup